Summer is upon us, and unfortunately, so are the pests.

 Lemongrass contains citronella.
-Mosquitoes are repelled by strong smell.
-Commonly found in candles and coils, but who needs those when you can plant it around your garden.
+Mosquitoes are repelled by the strong smells.
+Commonly found in candles and coils, but who needs those when you can plant them around your garden.

 Mint grows well in garden beds and pots.
 While mint smells amazing to most people it is despised by ants, spiders and mice.
 It spreads quickly and is easy to grow.

 Perfect on pizza, pasta and perfect at repelling flies.
 Put a pot near each doorway to stop them from coming in and in your kitchen in a sunny spot.